lucspt/create-python-starter/src/create_python_starter/templates/python/CONTRIBUTING.md

 The optional scope should be the names of the project directories it is affecting.

 If adding more than one scope, separate them by commas, e.g.`lib,tests`

+And that's about all you need to know to start contributing!